 2. Treasury Regulations, are all in Title 26 of the Code is assumed ( Treas.
 Reg. §Part Number.Section Number - SubSection Number )

 3. Court Cases ( Number, Court Abbreviation, Number )

 5. Revenue Rulings as issued by the IRS ( Rev. Rul.
 Year - Number )

-6. Other IRS publications, but typically these are the Internal Revenue Manual or an Internal Revenue Bulletin.
+6. Other IRS publications, but typically these are IRS Publication #NNN, the Internal Revenue Manual or an Internal Revenue Bulletin.

-If there isn't ANY primary source information, you can argue your case using salient secondary resources such as academic research or related precedent from similiar situations (usually manifest in a court case).
+If there isn't ANY primary source information, you can argue your case using salient secondary resources such as academic research or related precedent from similar situations (usually manifest in a court case).

-What you should not do is cite any secondary explanatory resource that is intended to help you find the appropriate primary information or offer guidance about what the primary resource means as if it was a legally binding authority.
+Do NOT cite any secondary resource that is intended to help you find the appropriate primary information or offer guidance about what the primary resource means as it is not a legally binding authority.